-(i) The candidates receiving the highest number and at least 50% of all the valid votes shall be elected.
+(i) Voting members with 10 volunteer hours in the calendar year immediately prior to the annual meeting can volunteer to be candidates.
+The candidates receiving the highest number and at least 50% of all the valid votes shall be elected.
 Each serving director shall have the same voting right as that of the non-director voting members.
 The physical presence of the candidate at the election meeting is required.
 However votes can be either casted at the election meeting or be mailed in before the election meeting.

 (ii) The place and the time of the election meeting is determined by the then serving Board of Directors.

-(iii) A voting member other than the serving Board of Directors or officer is a member, who in the calendar year immediately prior to the cutoff date, has received both 4 hours of volunteer credit and has contributed US $120 for the Organization.
+(iii) A voting member other than the serving Board of Directors or officer is a member, who in the calendar year immediately prior to the cutoff date, has contributed US $120 for the Organization.